 Mammillaria bernalensis Repp., now a synonym, was named and described by Werner Reppenhagen in Gattung Mammillaria nach dem Heutigen Stand Meines Wissens in 1987 or 1989.
 I have seen both dates so I am not sure which is correct.
 He also named Mammillaria compressa f. bernalensis but the name isn’t on any database even as a synonym (not even in IPNI).

 The photo of Mammillaria compressa f. bernalensis on Llifle (Encyclopedia of Living Forms) looks like my plants… The name wasn’t likely validly published…

 The genus, Mammillaria Haw., was named and described by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.

-Plants of the World Online by Kew lists 164 species in the Mammillaria genus (as of when I wrote this page on 12-20-20).
-It is a member of the plant family Cactaceae with 144 genera.
-Those numbers could change as updates are made.
+Plants of the World Online by Kew lists 154 species in the Mammillaria genus (as of 9-4-21 when this page was last updated).
+It is a member of the plant family Cactaceae with 146 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE LINKS AND GROWING RECOMMENDATIONS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I brought this pot of three cactus home from Wal-Mart on 12-15-20.
 They had just got in a shipment of new cactus and succulents from Rocket Farms and they were still wrapped up in the shipping crate.
 The label on the pot just said “CACTUS” which was quite obvious.
 The plants all measured approximately 1 1/4″ tall x 1 1/2″ wide.